-As of: 29th June 2024
+As of: December 12, 2024

 Current Issues and Topics

 In our bi-monthly update, we provide a detailed overview of the business relevant to our association.
 This includes the content of the transactions, the status and outlook of the political process and our positions.
-The update is also available as a PDF via the button at the bottom of the page.
+The update is also available as a PDF via a button at the bottom of the page.

 Use the buttons to go directly to the respective department: